 At this point, we comment on the importance of deriving quadratic constrains of the form in Eq.~\eqref{eq:res_dd22_relevant} from the statement of the information causality principle.
 First, in order to apply the principle of IC as in Eq.~\eqref{eq:ic_statement} to a given NS-box, one needs to find an optimal encoding-decoding protocol and an optimal communication channel.
 Doing this analytically can be problematic if one operates with the mutual information function.
 Quadratic constraints in Eq.~\eqref{eq:res_dd22_relevant}, on the other hand, can be applied directly to a given NS-box or a family of NS-boxes to check whether they violate the IC principle, and therefore are not physical.
-Moreover, for some classes of NS-boxes, the approximation of the IC statement by the quadratic inequalities can be tight, as it is the case for the Uffink inequality in the subspace $(e_{0,0}+e_{1,0},e_{0,1}-e_{1,1})$.
-This is also the case for the class of protocols that we considered in derivation of Result~\ref{res:dd22} (see Appendix~\ref{app:dd22_details} for details).
-In other words, for some classes of protocols, our method provides an exact characterization of the set of correlations satisfying the IC principle.
+Moreover, for some classes of NS-boxes, the description of the IC statement by the quadratic inequalities can be exact, as it is the case for the Uffink inequality in the subspace $(e_{0,0}+e_{1,0},e_{0,1}-e_{1,1})$.
+This is also the case for the class of protocols that we considered in the derivation of Result~\ref{res:dd22}, which take the form